best pocket knives

 Cons

-• It is a traditional Italian knife used mostly for decoration or collection
+• It is a traditional Italian knife used primarily for decoration or collection.

 Check it out at bladehq.com